 Just like it’s improbable for marginalized people to pull themselves out of poverty without dismantling the systems that permeate economic inequality, overcoming imposter syndrome is unlikely without addressing the underlying issues.

-KEY TAKEAWAYS • For women of color, overcoming imposter syndrome is impossible when there are incidences of discrimination and bias in the workplace.
+• For women of color, overcoming imposter syndrome is impossible when there are incidences of discrimination and bias in the workplace.

 • Gender bias against women results in women getting passed up for jobs, promotions, and equitable salaries to their male equivalents despite being equally qualified.